ricedh/drafts/twitterbot.md

 John Hope Franklin and Loren Schweninger’s *Runaway Slaves: Rebels on the Plantation*, one of the most comprehensive projects on runaway slaves in the South, does not even include Texas in the data or analysis, but rather implies that slavery seems to be relatively uniform throughout the South.
 Randolph B. Campbell advanced the discussion on slavery in Texas through his book *An Empire for Slavery: The Peculiar Institution in Texas, 1821-1865*, but agreed with Franklin and Schweninger on the similarities between Texas and slavery elsewhere.
 Other scholars, however, suggest that slavery in Texas (specifically in central Texas) was unique from that in other Southern states and offered unusual opportunities for resistance and flight to enslaved people due to Texas's proximity to Mexico and Indian nations.
 The tweets from [@TxRunawayAds](http://twitter.com/TxRunawayAds) will hopefully prompt renewed attention to these debates and suggest new lines of research about the subject.

-Texas also serves as the geographic focus for this project because of the unparalleled resources of the [Portal to Texas History](http://texashistory.unt.edu) which allows permalinks to point to particular locations on digitized newspaper pages.
-Unlike many previous runaway ad projects, which display cropped advertisements, the Portal allows viewers to see runaway ads in their original historical context on the page.
+- PoTH offers one of the few resources where ads can be seen easily in their original context.

 ## About the Sources